udhayk7/familyapp/README.md

-# Smart Medication Assistant - Family Caregiver Portal
+# CareLoop - Family Health Care Platform

-A comprehensive medication reminder and monitoring system designed for senior citizens, with real-time family caregiver oversight and AI-powered verification features.
+A comprehensive medication reminder and health monitoring system designed for senior citizens, with real-time family caregiver oversight and AI-powered features.

 ## 🎯 Project Overview

 This is **Module 1** of a 3-module healthcare platform built for a hackathon.
-The Family/Caregiver Web App enables remote medication management, real-time monitoring, and emergency alerting for senior family members.
+CareLoop's Family/Caregiver Web App enables remote medication management, real-time monitoring, and emergency alerting for senior family members.

 ### 🏗️ Complete System Architecture